ArcGIS Enterprise 10.7.1 includes updates, enhancements, and bug fixes. For a list of issues fixed at 10.7.1, see the 10.7.1 Issues Addressed List.

 Sharing and collaboration

-The following are new in sharing and collaboration:
+The following features are new in distributed collaboration:

 Standard feature analysis